micahsmith-dev/js-snake-game/README.md

 ## Things Needed to be Added:

-1. Generate food for the snake (DONE)
-   - Grow the snake when eating
-2. Scoreboard
+1. Scoreboard
-3. Check if the game has ended
+2. Check if the game has ended